-The mission of Customer Commons, a California-based non-profit, is to restore the balance of power, respect and trust between individuals and organizations that serve them.
-We stand with the individual and therefore do not take contributions from commercial entities.
-We are run and funded by customers.
+Customer Commons’ mission is to restore the balance of power, respect and trust between individuals and organizations that serve them, and does not take contributions from commercial entities.

-As a public-facing organization focused on the emerging issues at the intersection of the empowered customer and the public good, Customer Commons seeks to both educate and inspire change for customers worldwide.
-We do this through research, educational initiatives and promotion of customer side tools.
+As a public-facing organization focused on emerging issues at the intersection of empowered individuals and the public good, Customer Commons seeks to educate and inspire change, at both local and worldwide scales.

 We do this through research, activism and deployment of new technologies, all angled toward fostering development of tools and services that build community, and make good the title of Doc Searls‘ book, The Intention Economy: When Customers Take Charge (Harvard Business Review Press, 2012), and its predecessor, The Cluetrain Manifesto: The End of Business as Usual (Basic Books, 2000), which Doc co-wrote with Christopher Locke, Rick Levine and David Weinberger.
 (Doc started and still runs ProjectVRM, and is a co-founder and board member of Customer Commons.)